iet27ashi/Quzo---Ai-Quiz-Management-System/README.md

 A comprehensive web-based quiz management system built with Flask and SQLAlchemy.
 This application allows professors to create and manage quizzes, while students can take these quizzes and view their results.

-## 🚀 Live Demo

-You can access a live demo of this application at: [shloksitare.pythonanywhere.com](http://shloksitare.pythonanywhere.com)

 ## Features

 ### For Professors